 Heart Of Fame, Book 5

+Samuel Gibson has been called many things.
 Brooding.
 Arrogant.
 Narcissistic.
-Rock legend Samuel Gibson has worn all these labels—and he’s in no hurry to drop them.
-Until he meets Lily Pearce, whose brother would be the perfect new singer for the band.
-There’s an allure beneath Lily’s prickly demeanor that makes Samuel wonder if it’s time to correct some of the misconceptions trailing behind him like a mile of bad microphone cord.
+And he’s in no hurry for anyone to think anything different, until he meets Lily Pearce.
+There’s an allure to Lily’s prickly demeanor, and Samuel starts to wonder if it’s time to correct some of the misconceptions trailing behind him like a mile of bad microphone cord.